null

 Planning for a power outage with supplies and procedures to stay safe and comfortable during extended periods without electricity protects your home and family.
 The knowledge that you, your loved ones, and your property are safe provides peace of mind and eliminates worry.

-Keep refrigerators and freezers closed unless necessary.
-Use the extra space in your chest or upright freezer to make ice blocks.
+Whenever you have the space in your upright or chest freezer, make ice blocks.
 Frozen gallon bottles filled 3/4 full of water extend the time a freezer stays cold.
 If the freezer does thaw, it won’t add to the mess with more water.
-They can move to a refrigerator or cooler to help keep food cold.
+You can move some to a refrigerator or cooler to help keep food cold.

 Some local businesses sell dry ice.
 A 50-pound block of dry ice will keep the refrigerator cold much longer than no ice at all and can also extend the time it takes a freezer to thaw.